WBM Technology Services Community Briefing on Ransomeware Attacks

 Attacks in recent days have forced high profile state of emergency at Hollywood Presbyterian Hospital, downed a Michigan Electricity provider, and the new forms of the virus are so sophisticated that some FBI officials have advised infected businesses to “just pay the ransom,” despite there being no guarantee that the data will be decrypted, and payments only incenting growth in this crime.

 Ransomware locks down files and freezes your ability to operate by planting infection, usually in the form of emailed word, pdf, or zip attachments, but more and more often taking on much more difficult to detect exploit kits.

 Once infected, your files will be locked, and screens will direct you to pay a ransom, usually in Bitcoin.
 The ransom will often increase as more time passes.

 Ransomware first appeared in 2013 as the infamous Crypto-locker.
 The ransomware infections we are now seeing are much more sophisticated and must be protected against rather than fixed after the fact.

 In the event of an infection alert, your WBM Managed Services team may disable your device in an attempt to prevent spread throughout the network.

 Your organization does have protection measures in place, but they can never provide 100% assurance of safety.
 Excising caution is a best practice that applies to both your work, and your home computing experience.

+Learn about threat assessment services we offer along with other cyber security solutions.
 If you have any questions, please feel free to contact your administrator or WBM directly, either online at www.wbm.ca, by phone at 1.888.ASK4WBM, or by speaking with your WBM Account Manager.